cucumber/cucumber-ruby/CONTRIBUTING.md

 ## How can I contribute?

-If you read this, you are certainly looking to contribute to the code.
+If you're reading this, you are certainly looking to contribute to the code.
 Cucumber is not this single repository.
 It is made up of several packages around several repositories.
 So before going further with the code, you may consider the following first, in order to get your bearings.